-Thus Germany, once defeated, was in the position to recognize the hidden shortcomings of the nineteenth century order, and to employ this knowledge to speed the destruction of that order.
+Thus Germany, once defeated, was in the position to recognize the hidden shortcomings of the nineteenth-century order, and to employ this knowledge to speed the destruction of that order.
 A kind of sinister intellectual superiority accrued to those of her statesmen in the thirties who turned their minds to this task of disruption, which often extended to the development of new methods of finance, trade, war, and social organization, in the course of their attempt to force matters into the trend of their policies.
 However, these problems themselves were emphatically not created by the governments which turned them to their advantage; they were real-objectively given-and will remain with us whatever be the fate of the individual countries.
-Again, the distinction between World Wars I and II is apparent: the former was still true to nineteenth century type-a simple conflict of powers, released by the lapse of the balance-of-power system; the latter already is part of the world upheaval.
+Again, the distinction between World Wars I and II is apparent: the former was still true to nineteenth-century type-a simple conflict of Powers, released by the lapse of the balance-of-power system; the latter already formed part of the world upheaval.

 This should allow us to detach the poignant national histories of the period from the social transformation that was in progress.
-It will then be easy to see in what manner Germany and Russia,

-Great Britain and the United States, as power units, were helped or hampered by their relation to the underlying social process.
+It will then be easy to see in what manner Germany and Russia, Great Britain and the United States, as power units, were helped or hampered by their relation to the underlying social process.
 But the same is true of the social process itself: fascism and socialism found a vehicle in the rise of individual Powers which helped to spread their creed.
 Germany and Russia respectively became the representatives of fascism and socialism in the world at large.
-The true scope of these social movements can be gauged only if, for good or evil, their transcendant character is recognized and viewed as detached from the national interests enlisted in their service.
+The true scope of these social movements can be gauged only if, for good or evil, their transcendent character is recognized and viewed as detached from the national interests enlisted in their service.

 The roles which Germany or Russia, or for that matter, Italy or Japan, Great Britain or the United States, are playing in World War II, though forming part of universal history, are no direct concern of this book; fascism and socialism, however, were live forces in the institutional transformation which is its subject.
-The elan vital which produced the inscrutable urge in the German and Russian people to claim a greater share in the record of the race must be taken as factual data of the conditions under which our story unfolds, while the purport of Fascism and Socialism or New Deal is part of the story itself.
+The élan vital which produced the inscrutable urge in the German or Russian or American people to claim a greater share in the record of the race forms part of the conditions under which our story unfolds, while the purport of fascism or socialism or new deal is part of the story itself.

-This leads up to our thesis which still remains to be proven: that the origins of the cataclysm lay in the Utopian endeavor of economic liberalism to set up a self-regulating market system.
-Such a thesis seems to invest that system with almost mythical powers; it implies no less than that the balance of power, the gold standard, and the liberal state, those fundamentals of the civilization of the nineteenth century, were, in the last resort, all shaped by one common matrix, the self-regulating market.
+This leads up to our thesis which still remains to be proven: that the origins of the cataclysm lay in the utopian endeavor of economic liberalism to set up a self-regulating market system.
+Such a thesis seems to invest that system with almost mythical faculties; it implies no less than that the balance of power, the gold standard, and the liberal state, these fundamentals of the civilization of the nineteenth century, were, in the last resort, shaped in one common matrix, the selfregulating market.